-- Laptop screensaver – corporate stationery is often given away to clients for marketing and brand awareness reasons, therefore it was not a given that these individuals worked for the company whose stationery was visible but returning to my seat and noticing a corporate screensaver on one of the laptops advertising the business was additional confirmation.
+- Laptop screensaver – companies often give away corporate stationery to clients for marketing and brand awareness.
+Therefore it was not a given that these individuals worked for the company whose branded pens were visible but returning to my seat and noticing a corporate screensaver on one of the laptops advertising the business was additional confirmation.

 - Identified vulnerability – the discussion overheard was sufficient for me to understand the nature of the issue and how someone would exploit it.

-How this information could be used requires little imagination.
+How to use this information requires little imagination.

-Several years ago, I overheard two people discussing their Last Will and Testament over dinner in a restaurant and how they really needed to get them replaced due to changes in circumstances.
-Shortly after when a neighbouring couple were ready to leave, he approached them and said, ‘Sorry, I couldn’t help overhear you mention that you needed new wills.
+Several years ago, I overheard two people discussing their wills over dinner in a restaurant and how they needed to get them replaced due to changes in circumstances.
+Shortly after, when a neighbouring couple was ready to leave, the man approached them and said, ‘Sorry, I couldn’t help overhear you mention that you needed new wills.
 Here is my business card.
 Give me a call’.
-This is an innocuous example, however depending on the context, the consequences could be quite severe, such as revealing information that could influence stock prices.
+This example is innocuous; however, depending on the context, the consequences could be quite severe, such as revealing information that could influence the stock market.

-- Use anonymous tagging of corporate laptops so that nothing on the outside identifies its ownership in the event that it is lost or stolen.
-The value of the data on the laptop will depend on the owner, and effort is less likely to be expended if ownership is completely unknown.
+- Use anonymous tagging of corporate laptops so that nothing on the outside identifies ownership if it is lost or stolen.
+The value of the data on laptop computers will depend on the owner, and effort is less likely to be expended if ownership is unknown.

-- Using BitLocker Device Encryption (Windows Vista through to Windows 10) with a boot-up password will prevent the operating system from loading until the correct password has been entered.
+- Using BitLocker Device Encryption (Windows Vista through to Windows 10) with a boot-up password will prevent the operating system from loading until you enter the correct password.
 An unauthorised user won’t be able to identify corporate ownership.

 Being security conscious in public places is essential.
-Almost every time I have coffee somewhere, I hear something which could be used against someone in some way.
+Almost every time I have coffee somewhere, I hear something which someone could use for malicious purposes.